 PJM routinely conducts a long-range Regional Transmission Expansion Plan (RTEP) process that identifies what changes and additions to the electric grid are needed to ensure reliability.
 When undertaking its 2022 RTEP, PJM identified reliability issues.
 In response, NextEra Energy Transmission subsidiaries submitted the MidAtlantic Resiliency Link as a proposed solution to help address unprecedented reliability concerns.

+In response to the 2022 Regional Transmission Expansion Plan (RTEP), NextEra Energy Transmission submitted proposals to address identified transmission needs.
 The regional grid operator selected proposals that were the most effective or cost-efficient solutions for addressing the transmission needs in the study area.
-In selecting a reliability project, PJM states that it “uses a comprehensive planning process that includes open and competitive solicitations and looks for projects that can fulfill the reliability needs identified as cost-effectively and efficiently as possible.”
-In particular, the regional grid operator found that the MidAtlantic Resiliency Link offered the “needed reliability reinforcement to serve both the west to east transfer need and also provide a third supply source."
+In selecting the project, PJM found that the MidAtlantic Resiliency Link offered the “needed reliability reinforcement to serve both the west to east transfer need and also provide a third 500 kV supply source."

 A stronger electric grid means fewer outages.
 The proposed MidAtlantic Resiliency Link project would strengthen the electric grid, and help power what matters most – our homes, our businesses and our way of life.
-Making the electric grid more reliable supports local businesses and attracts large-scale commercial business opportunities like manufacturing.
+By strengthening the backbone of the regional grid, this project supports American energy independence and local businesses and attracts large-scale commercial business opportunities, such as manufacturing.

 NextEra Energy Transmission subsidiaries are committed to cultivating and maintaining strong relationships with local communities, as well as establishing an ongoing, transparent dialogue, so that the public is given the opportunity to be involved and communicate their perspectives.
 If you want to be added to our stakeholder email list to receive information about the project, please request it through the form below.
 Information about the project will be distributed to those interested parties on a regular basis.